ELISH0014/SALES-ANALYSIS-/README.md

 ### Exploratory Data Analysis
--  does the Total cost of Product  depend on mode of shipment ?
+-  Does the Total cost of Product  depend on mode of shipment ?
 -  which product category yields greater income  generation higher income ?
 -  Is Customer query  being answered?
 -  If Product importance is high. having higest rating or being delivered on time ?